Living on Campus

 Make yourself at home.

-UConn is ranked No. 1 for gluten-free dining options by the National Association of College & University Food Services.
+UConn has been ranked No. 1 for gluten-free dining options by the National Association of College & University Food Services.

-Embrace your culture or learn more about someone else’s at our five Cultural Centers, which host events to educate others and work hard to support those they represent.
-The African American Cultural Center, Asian American Cultural Center, Puerto Rican/Latin American Cultural Center, Rainbow Center, and Women’s Center help celebrate our diversity and create a vibrant community.
+Embrace your culture or learn more about others at our six Cultural Centers, which offer an atmosphere of support, guidance, and advocacy when needed — and host some of the most popular (and fun!) student events on campus.
+The African American Cultural Center, Asian American Cultural Center, Puerto Rican/Latin American Cultural Center, Rainbow Center, and Women’s Center celebrate our diversity and create a vibrant community.